promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

 sidebar_label: Preventing hallucinations
 ---

-# How to measure and prevent LLM hallucations
+# How to measure and prevent LLM hallucinations

 LLMs have great potential, but they are prone to generating incorrect or misleading information, a phenomenon known as hallucination.
 Factuality and LLM "grounding" is a key concern for developers building LLM applications.